gyyang/multitask/README.md

 # MultiTask Network

 ## Dependencies
-The training code is only tested in Tensorflow 1.5.0 and Python 2.7.
+The code is tested in Tensorflow 1.8.0, Python 2.7 and Python 3.6, and on MacOS 10.13 and Ubuntu 16.04.

 Scikit-learn (http://scikit-learn.org/stable/) is necessary for many analyses.

-The seaborn package (https://seaborn.pydata.org/) is needed to correctly plot some analysis results.
+The seaborn package (https://seaborn.pydata.org/) is needed to correctly plot a few analysis results.

 ## Reproducing results from the paper
 All analysis results from the paper can be reproduced from paper.py